SundanceMultiprocessorTechnology/xvc-vcs3-rp2040/README.md

 -----------------------------------------------------------------------------

 This project implements a Raspberry Pico based Xilinx Virtual Cable (XVC).
 It allows using Raspberry Pico as a JTAG adapter for programming Xilinx FPGAs.

+We have designed our own board(s) based on the RP2040 chip to add extra functionality and to remove extra parts.

-It is derived from the excellent [pico-dirtyJtag](https://github.com/phdussud/pico-dirtyJtag/) project.
+The firmware, software and key parts of the hardware design are derived from the excellent [pico-dirtyJtag](https://github.com/phdussud/pico-dirtyJtag/) project.

 A special shoutout goes to https://github.com/tom01h for crazily improving the performance of this project - thank you!

 The pinout is as follows (it maches the pin names of the target device's JTAG port, in other word - you DON'T need to swap TDI and TDO pins like you would do with the interfaces like SPI or UART):

+As the Raspberry Pico is a 3.3v device we have added level shifters to enable the JTAG signals to work at what ever value of JTAG_VREF is supplied by the target board.

+From the RP2040 chip, the pin out for the JTAG signals are as below:

 | Pin name | GPIO   |
 |:---------|:-------|